BECOME A MEMBER

 ‘We try to describe Janis, but, like being in love, it's difficult telling someone else how stunning the impact is.
 You know when you feel it, and Janis was probably the best at translating those all-consuming emotions.’ – Grace Slick

-Created to mark the 60th anniversary of Janis Joplin's arrival in San Francisco, her joining Big Brother and the Holding Company, and her first performances at the Avalon Ballroom, each 60th Anniversary Copy includes an exclusive signed portrait of Janis by Grace Slick.
+Created to mark the 60th anniversary of Janis Joplin's transformative year of 1966 – when she returned to San Francisco, joined Big Brother and the Holding Company and emerged as one of the defining voices of the city's new music scene – each 60th Anniversary Copy includes an exclusive signed portrait of Janis by Grace Slick.

 Originally produced for the fully subscribed Deluxe copies of Days & Summers, the portrait has remained unavailable for several years and has never been offered separately.

-Grace Slick and Janis Joplin were among the defining voices of the San Francisco music scene during the Summer of Love era.
+Grace Slick and Janis Joplin were two of the defining voices to emerge from San Francisco's extraordinary musical community.
 Reunited here with Janis's personal scrapbook, the signed portrait forms part of the final release of the edition and accompanies the last copies of Days & Summers that will ever be offered.

 Each print is individually hand-signed by Grace Slick and supplied alongside the signed Collector edition of Janis Joplin: Days & Summers.